barberd/pc-serial-bootstrap/README.md

 # pc-serial-bootstrap

 Code to bootstrap a PC over serial starting with IBM Cassette BASIC.
-I used this to write operating systems and communications software floppy images to physical diskette on an IBM PC 5150.
+I used this to write operating system and communications software floppy images to physical diskette on an IBM PC 5150 when I had no software to get started but did have a serial connection and blank floppy disks.

 ### Use